gentoo-haskell/gentoo-haskell/projects/GHC-6.5-failures.rst

           (the Coverage Condition fails for one of the functional dependencies) In the instance declaration for `InputState (inp, state) s p'

+This can be fixed by allowing undecidable instances, i.e. adding UndecidableInstances to the extensions field in the .cabal file.

 dev-haskell/wxhaskell-0.9.4
 ---------------------------